NestorDR/radar-core/README.md

   - python -m radar_core.analyzer

 By default, the analyzer will:
-- Initialize settings (symbols, logging)
+- Initialize settings and database connections.
-- Download daily prices from Yahoo Finance
+- Download prices and synchronize the in-memory Polars store.
+- **Vectorize price data** and dispatch high-speed kernels for strategy identification.
-- **Auto-detect CPU cores** and launch parallel workers for analysis
+- **Auto-detect CPU cores** for parallel worker execution.
-- Evaluate strategies for daily and weekly timeframes
+- Evaluate strategies for daily and weekly timeframes.
-- Print buffered logs per symbol to ensure atomic output
+- Print atomic, buffered logs per symbol.

+## Architecture
+The system follows a three-tier performance model:
+1. **Adapter Layer**: Pandas/yfinance for external data compatibility.
+2. **Storage Layer**: **Polars** for lightning-fast in-memory data manipulation and grouping.
+3. **Execution Layer**: **NumPy + Numba** for the heavy mathematical lifting (vectorized backtesting).

 ## Minimal Example
 Below is a minimal snippet that shows how you might pull prices and run a simple analysis, similar to what the analyzer does internally.